We Tried Internet-Famous Brand Truff's Black Truffle Pasta Sauce

 It's a jarred sauce we can get behind!

-It’s safe to say that I’ve exhausted just about every dish in my weekly repertoire in the last year.
+It’s safe to say that I’ve exhausted just about every dish in my weekly repertoire in the last two years.
 To subside my boredom with my tried and true favorites, I’m always on the lookout for things to jazz up my meal.
 A spoonful of chili crisp here, a sprinkling of za’atar there and even just a different shaped pasta to break the monotony.

 So, when I heard that Truff, the beloved truffle hot sauce that even Oprah adores, was launching a line of pasta sauces, I was intrigued.
 If you aren’t familiar, Truff launched in 2017 on the already popular Instagram @sauce.
 They have three varieties of hot sauce – black truffle, a hotter version of the black truffle and white truffle, but this is the first foray into pasta sauce.